alexcorvi/xwebdb/README.md

 res1.kill("toDB");
 ```

-With Live Queries, you can build dynamic applications that respond to data changes in real-time.
+With live queries, you can build dynamic applications that respond to data changes in real-time.
 Live queries enable you to use XWebDB directly as a state manager in your front-end framework (react, angular, vue, svelte, solid ...etc).
 This is discussed extensively in [Live queries](#live-queries-and-frontend-frameworks) section.

 ---